StatCan/egp-crn/docs/change_management.rst

 A descriptive modification occurs when a pair of objects from the same class is geometrically identical but has different attribute values.
-For example, the type of surface of a specific road may have changed from «unpaved» to «paved».
+For example, the type of surface of a specific road may have changed from "unpaved" to "paved".

 Geometric Modification
 ^^^^^^^^^^^^^^^^^^^^^^